top of page

 As well as accessories to complete your outfit.

-Our expert staff with over 30 years experience are on hand to make sure you get the perfect fit.
+Our expert staff with over 30 years of experience are on hand to make sure you get the perfect fit.
 Our stock is kept on site so you can try what you hire.

 IMG_6836_R.jpg